Trend Forecasting: What we’ll be seeing in 2020 and beyond

 The Future

 The future is bright as consumers demand more from their purchases.
 They will seek deeper meaning from the products they buy.
 Sustainability, socially conscious, quality or even spirituality.
 What does this mean for the everyday man on the street?
 It means they want something beautiful but loaded with meaning, whether that be from an environmental perspective or otherwise.
+Homes that look considered, lived in and not overly stark come to mind.
+Furniture made from recycled content, family heirlooms woven into the decor and maybe a few travel mementos thrown in the mix, too!

 Henrhyd Falls Wales 612x420 outdoor indoor living Henrhyd Falls in "Wales"